 While some beaches in Okinawa require you to pay just to access them, I couldn’t bring myself to pay to play in the ocean.
-Thus, all of the beaches on this list are free to enter! …though you often have to pay to rent an umbrella or water floaties.
+Thus, all of the beaches on this list are free to enter!
+Though you often have to pay to rent an umbrella or water floaties.

 Sunset beach is about 40 minutes from Naha and has free parking at the mall.
 This makes it very popular, since parking is scarce.
-However, there’s no guarantee that you won’t spend any money on food or shopping – it’s a fun place to hang out.
-You can swim, sunbathe, beach barbecue, and more.
+However, there’s no guarantee that you won’t spend any money on food or shopping.
+At the beach, you can swim, sunbathe, beach barbecue, and more.

 You should only stay within the netted area of the water.
 Don’t go into the wild ocean – there are poisonous jellyfish and probably currents.

-Kourijima beach is accessible by a long bridge, the longest bridge in Okinawa.
-It is north of Nago, so if you are coming from Naha, it might take two to get there.
+Kourijima beach is accessible by a long bridge – the longest bridge in Okinawa.
+It is north of Nago, so if you are coming from Naha, it will take two hours to get there.
 However, the scenery is worth it.